Garmin inReach Messenger Plus and the companion Messenger App are essential sport touring gear. Image © American Sport Touring.

 Third, inReach Messenger Plus facilitates two-way communication from virtually anywhere on Earth by intelligently switching between available networks.
 SOS messages are sent exclusively over the Iridium network, but inReach sends other messages over cellular or Wi-Fi when either is available, and only defaults to satellite when needed.
 This approach optimizes both reliability and cost-effectiveness for riders.

-In essence, Garmin inReach Messenger Plus provides motorcyclists with a dependable means of communication and an extra measure of safety, ensuring peace of mind for rider, friends, and family during long sport touring rides.
+In essence, Garmin inReach Messenger Plus provides motorcyclists with a dependable means of communication and an extra measure of safety, ensuring peace of mind for rider, as well as friends and family during long sport touring rides.

 Ruggedly Built